ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

 * We could avoid ambiguity using extra punctuation (e.g. ``class ( %Mod1, %Mod2 ) C a b => D a b c where ...``),
   but "modifiers come before what they modify" is simple and uniform.

+* We could require semicolons between modifiers and opening keyword for all declarations, but it seems easy enough and harmless enough not to.

 Unresolved Questions
 --------------------
 * Is it too soon?
 That is, this proposal solves a problem we do not yet have: